Roses (Benny Blanco and Juice Wrld song)

-"Roses" is a song by American producer Benny Blanco and rapper Juice Wrld featuring singer Brendon Urie of Panic! at the Disco.
-It debuted on Zane Lowe's show World Record on Beats 1 on December 5, 2018.
+"Roses" is a song by American record producer Benny Blanco and American rapper Juice Wrld featuring American singer Brendon Urie of Panic! at the Disco.
+It debuted on Zane Lowe's show World Record on Beats 1 the same day as the single's release, December 5, 2018.
 Rock Sound likened its announcement to an "ambitious crossover event".

 Promotion

 Blanco initially posted a text exchange between himself and Juice Wrld before sharing two snippets of the song on Instagram.
 The following day he announced on Twitter that it would be released on December 5.